gumaerc-testorg/15.483-spring-2018/content/pages/syllabus.md

 Requirements and Grading
 ------------------------

 Course requirements include regular attendance and participation in class which requires having read the assigned articles prior to coming to class and discussing them.
 The assignments include group-based and individual written projects and case analyses.
-Cases are listed in the [Readings section]({{< baseurl >}}/pages/readings).
+Cases are listed in the {{% resource_link 8d88c42b-202c-a7b3-a74b-b2122fd63f82 "Readings section" %}}.

 {{< tableopen >}}
 {{< theadopen >}}